jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-36.md

 ---

-1 These are the generations of Esau, who is Edom.
+<sup>1</sup> These are the generations of Esau, who is Edom.

-2 Esau took his wives of the daughters of Canaan; Adah the daughter of Elon the Hittite, and Aholibamah the daughter of Anah the daughter of Zibeon the Hivite;
+<sup>2</sup> Esau took his wives of the daughters of Canaan; Adah the daughter of Elon the Hittite, and Aholibamah the daughter of Anah the daughter of Zibeon the Hivite.

-{36:3} And Bashemath Ishmael’s daughter, sister of Nebajoth. {36:4} And Adah bare to Esau Eliphaz;
+<sup>3</sup> Bashemath Ishmael’s daughter, sister of Nebajoth. {36:4} And Adah bare to Esau Eliphaz;
 and Bashemath bare Reuel;

 {36:5} And Aholibamah bare Jeush, and Jaalam, and Korah: these [are] the sons of Esau,